namin/feel/README.md

 # Feel Wheel

-## Beta: Recording Google spreadsheet
+## Beta: Recording to Google spreadsheet

 The alternative page https://feel.metareflection.club/rec.html enables recording to a dedicated Google spreadsheet.
 [Email me](mailto:namin@alum.mit.edu) if you'd like to be added as a tester.